holoviz/panel/doc/tutorials/develop_editor.md

 </video>

 :::note
 In the video above you will notice that the app is displayed inside the editor.
-This can be really efficient to use instead an external browser like Chrome or Firefox.
+If your editor supports this we recommend trying it out.

 Your editor would typically call this a *simple*, *basic* or *embedded* browser.
 :::